waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 ## Importance sampling

 Let's start with how to determine which direction to choose.
-Ideally, we want the direction to focus on the light sources, because if there are no light sources in one direction, we can skip the sampling of this direction, since it has no contribution to final result.
+Ideally, we want the direction to focus on the light sources, If there are no light sources in one direction, we can skip the sampling of this direction, since it has no contribution to final result.